Language Teaching Studies (LTS) Masters of Arts in the Department of Linguistics

-The MA in Linguistics with a Language Teaching Specialization (LTS) is an intensive and comprehensive 15 month (5 quarter term) degree track designed for the second, foreign, or indigenous language teacher, i.e. the teacher of EFL/ESL (English), JFL/JSL (Japanese), CFL/CSL (Chinese), SFL/SSL (Spanish), Sahaptin, Tolowa Dee-Ni’, etc.
+The MA Language Teaching Studies (LTS) is an intensive and comprehensive 15 month (5 quarter term) Masters of Arts program designed for the second, foreign, or indigenous language teacher, i.e. the teacher of EFL/ESL (English), JFL/JSL (Japanese), CFL/CSL (Chinese), SFL/SSL (Spanish), Sahaptin, Tolowa Dee-Ni’, etc.

 This rich linguistic diversity is possible through collaboration with the American English Institute (AEI) as well as through links to other departments and organizations at the University of Oregon, such as the East Asian Languages & Literatures Department (EALL), the Romance Languages Department, the Yamada Language Center, the Center for Applied Second Language Studies (CASLS) and its Chinese Flagship Program, and the Northwest Indian Languages Institute (NILI), among others.
 One of the primary goals of the program is to prepare leaders in language teacher education, both domestically and internationally.
 The program is particularly sensitive to the changing needs of the language learner in this era of globalization, technological development, and internationalization.